icreated/portal-api/README.md

 The copy of openapi.yaml is automatically copied with a maven plugin to project because of use of swagger plugin when Idempiere sever is started.

+**Important**:  add VM argument on startup (we need it to import spring beans)
+> --add-opens java.base/sun.reflect.annotation=ALL-UNNAMED'

 ### Deploying / Publishing / Testing